Skip to main content

 We begin our adventure in the historic city of Kyoto, which was once the capital of Japan.
 Over the course of two full days, we immerse ourselves in its rich culture, exploring world heritage sites, visiting ancient temples and sampling exquisite local cuisine.
 We also explore the city’s natural areas, including Inari Mountain, which offers our team a chance to stretch our legs with a day of light hiking before we leave for Mount Fuji via the high-speed bullet train known as Shinkansen.

 Our ascent of Mount Fuji takes two days.
 We follow the Fujinomiya–Gotemba Trail variation to a high mountain hut just below the summit crater, where we spend the night.
 The following morning we awake early to watch the sunrise, known in Japanese as 御来光 or goraikō, the “arrival of light,” stand on the summit and then descend via the Prince Route for its more exciting views.
-We then travel to Hakone by van.
+We then travel to Lake Kawaguchi by van.
 The following day we conclude our adventure in modern Tokyo.

 During the trek and tour, you will have the chance to overnight in a traditional Japanese style home known as Machiya, learn about Japan’s rich cultural heritage, hike through Mount Fuji’s incredible scenery, enjoy a traditional Japanese welcome dinner, sample a variety of Japanese cuisine, watch a Geisha (Maiko) dance, bathe in an Onsen Hot Spring, visit the ancient temples of historical Kyoto and take in the brilliant sights and activity of Tokyo.